 Hydraulic valve that allows flow in one direction only

-When cracking pressure is reached, the value control member (spool, ball, poppet, etc.) is forced off its seat and moves to the opposite seat, thus opening one passage and closing the other.
-If the flow rate is high enough and pressure continues to change, the control member continues to move until it reaches its extreme position.
-At this moment, one of the valve passage areas is at its maximum.
+The valve remains closed while pressure differential across the valve is lower than the valve cracking pressure.
+When cracking pressure is reached, the valve control member (spool, ball, poppet, etc.) is forced off its seat, thus creating a passage between the inlet and outlet.
+If the flow rate is high enough and pressure continues to rise, the area is further increased until the control member reaches its maximum.
+At this moment, the valve passage area is at its maximum.
 The valve maximum area and the cracking and maximum pressures are generally provided in the catalogs and are the three key parameters of the block.

 |CD||Flow discharge coefficient|